What is chytridiomycosis?

 • Students.

-Prevention actions
+Prevention

-Personal hygiene:clean areas of the body that may have been in contact with the ground, mud, leaves, mosses (hands, arms, knees, etc.) with a disinfectant
+Personal hygiene: Clean areas of the body that may have come into contact with the ground, mud, leaves, or mosses (such as hands, arms, knees, etc.) using an appropriate disinfectant.
+It is preferable to do this before entering a vehicle or moving to another location.

-Click to watch the National Geographic infographic video: 'The chytrid fungus: a threat to amphibians'.
+Click to watch the National Geographic infographic video: The chytrid fungus: a threat to amphibians

 To download the E-book Darwin's Frog and other incredible Chilean amphibians, click here